Nathan Steele

-Nathan Steele (born May 9, 2001) is a Canadian curler.
-He currently plays lead on Team Sam Mooibroek.
+Nathan Steele (born May 9, 2001, in Toronto) is a Canadian curler from Port Perry, Ontario.
+He currently plays lead on Team Jason Camm.
 He is a former Canadian Junior champion.

 Career

 Juniors

 Steele won the U18 Ontario Curling Championships in 2018 as second for the Joshua Leung rink.
 At the 2018 Canadian U18 Curling Championships, his team of Leung, Scott Mitchell and Colin Schnurr reached the playoffs with a 3–2 record.
 They then lost both of their championship round games, eliminating them in seventh place.
 After aging out of U18s, the team brought on new skip Owen Purdy with Leung going to third and Mitchell moving to Northern Ontario.
 In their first season together, the team was successful in capturing the Ontario junior provincial title, defeating Jordan McNamara in the final.
 This sent them to the 2020 Canadian Junior Curling Championships in Langley, British Columbia.
 There, the team missed the playoffs with a 2–4 record but won all three of their seeding pool games to finish in tenth with a 5–4 record.

 After most of the 2020–21 season was cancelled due to the COVID-19 pandemic, Steele joined the newly formed Scott Mitchell rink for the 2021–22 season with third Landan Rooney and lead Austin Snyder.
 This team was selected to compete at the 2021 World Junior Qualification Event which was held as a replacement to the Canadian junior championship that was cancelled the season prior.
 There, they finished 4–1 in the round robin to earn a bye to the semifinals where they lost to Newfoundland and Labrador's Nathan Young.
 In December 2021, Team Mitchell won the cash spiel qualifier for the 2022 Ontario Tankard, sending them to their first provincial men's championship.
 There, they finished 3–3 and fell short of reaching the playoffs.
 Later that season, Rooney took over as skip of the team with Steele moving to third and Mitchell moving to alternate.
 With Jacob Jones and Snyder on the front-end, they won the Ontario junior title, qualifying them for the 2022 Canadian Junior Curling Championships.
 There, the team finished 7–1 through the round robin and won all three of their playoff games to win the Canadian championship.
 This earned them the right to represent Canada at the 2023 World Junior Curling Championships the following year, however, as Steele was over the age limit for the event, Mitchell took his place in the lineup.
 He did still travel with the team to the world championship as a member of their support team for the event.
 There, the team finished eighth in the standings with a 3–6 record, relegating Canada to the "B" championship for 2024.